Self-Employed Proof of Income: 6 Methods on How to Prove It

-Self-employed proof of income is a crucial requirement for independent contractors and freelancers who are applying for a car or personal loan, mortgage, or apartment rental.
+Self-employed proof of income refers to the financial documents that independent contractors and freelancers use to prove their financial capability when applying for a car or personal loan, mortgage, or apartment rental.

 By presenting valid documents to certify your income source, you increase the probability of earning the trust of financial institutions and property owners when you need it.
 Moreover, if your documents are 100% legitimate and error-free, you also increase your chances of getting approved for a higher loan or a lower interest rate.